MichaelJBradley/hex-grid/Samples~/RandomlySelectingHexes/README.md

 This sample generates a Hex grid in the shape of a parallelogram.

+## Features

+Randomly selecting hexes demonstrates the most basic grid generation.
+That is, iterating over a length and width with a double for loop.

+When generating a grid this way, the loop iterates over the two axes, Q and R. The two axes bisect each other at a 60° angle, resulting in the diamond shape.

+It also demonstrates how to select `Hex Tile`s from the `Hex Grid` by `Hex` position.
+At which point, the retrieving script can perform any necessary actions.

+## Scene

 The `ParallelogrammaticGrid` GameObject has two script components.

 1. The `Hex Grid` script holds a Collection of HexTiles, and calls the `Generate` method on start.